Driving drowsy can ruin a good day. Photo: Creative Commons

 - Yawning or blinking frequently

 I have had to pull off the road on a number of occasions.
-Sometimes a 15-minute nap is enough to refresh my energy, sometimes I sleep a bit longer.
-I also get out and take a long stretch to get the blood flowing.
-What doesn’t work is turning up the radio or opening a window.
-Those are not effective measure (for most people, anyway) that will keep you awake and alert.
+Sometimes, a 15-minute nap is enough to refresh my energy, and sometimes I sleep a bit longer.
+It can be helpful to get out and take a long stretch to get the blood flowing.
+Walk around, or walk into the gas station for a bathroom break.
+Grab a healthy snack to stimulate your senses and bring you energy.

 Be Safe on the Road this Summer: 9 Tips for Road Trip Safety